Titans of Ancient Greece | The Primal Gods Who Shaped the Cosmos

 The Titans were not overthrown because they were evil.

-This is the misreading that the Titanomachy’s outcome most consistently produces: the assumption that because the Olympians won, the Titans must have represented something that deserved to lose, some principle of darkness or disorder that the divine order of Zeus’s cosmos correctly superseded.
+This is the misreading the Titanomachy’s outcome most consistently produces: the assumption that because the Olympians won, the Titans must have represented something that deserved to lose, some principle of darkness or disorder the Olympian cosmos of Zeus correctly superseded.
 The ancient texts do not support this reading.
-The Titans represented something older than moral categories: the raw, pre-ordered forces of the cosmos in the state that preceded the organizing governance of the Olympian administration.
+The Titans represented something older than moral categories entirely: the raw, pre-ordered forces of the cosmos, in the state that preceded any organizing governance at all.

-Kronos, who castrated his father Uranus and ruled as king of the Titans through what Hesiod called the Golden Age, presided over a period that the tradition remembered as a time of abundance and ease, when human beings lived without labor and without the sufferings that the later tradition associated with Pandora’s jar and the subsequent decline of the ages.
-The Titans were not tyrants in the cosmological sense, whatever Kronos was in the personal sense of swallowing his own children.
-They were the generation of divine beings who preceded the ordering of the cosmos into the domains and functions that the Olympian administration maintained, and their defeat was the defeat of the unordered by the ordered rather than the defeat of the evil by the good.
+Kronos, who castrated his father Uranus and ruled as king of the Titans through what Hesiod called the Golden Age, presided over a period remembered as a time of abundance and ease, when human beings lived without labor and without the sufferings later ages associated with Pandora’s jar and the subsequent decline of the ages.
+The Titans were never tyrants in a cosmological sense, whatever Kronos was in the personal sense of swallowing his own children.
+They were the generation of divine beings who preceded the ordering of the cosmos into the domains and functions the Olympians later maintained, and their defeat was the defeat of the unordered by the ordered, not the defeat of evil by good.

 - Advertisement -